WorldBrain/Legacy-Research-Engine/README.md

 # WorldBrain (Re)Search Engine

-Chrome extension for flexible full text browsing history search. **Press `f`, then `space` or `tab`, in the omnibar to start searching your previously visited websites**!
+Chrome extension for flexible full text browsing history search. **Press `w`, then `space` or `tab`, in the omnibar to start searching your previously visited websites**!

 Every time you visit a website in Chrome, WorldBrain indexes all the text on the page so that the site can be easily found later.
 Then, for example, if you type `f <tab> mugwort`, WorldBrain will show the websites you visited containing the text "mugwort"!
 [Install from the Chrome store here](https://chrome.google.com/webstore/detail/WorldBrain/mmifbbohghecjloeklpbinkjpbplfalb) or [get the CRX file](https://github.com/lengstrom/WorldBrain/releases/tag/0.1.4)!
 (If you don't feel comfortable with that, look at [Transparent Installation](#transparent-installation)).